JyotinderSingh/eventide-ci/README.md

 ### Setup

 Create a repository you want Eventide to monitor.
 Currently Eventide supports git repositories only.
-You can clone a remote git repository as well.

 This is the main repository where the developers will check in their code.